There is no cost to Alberta residents with an Alberta Health Care card

 Phase I offers priority admission for pregnant women, or women who are at risk and require immediate support and stabilization.

-Phase II is a six week intensive live-in program that provides therapeutic individual and group counselling.
+Phase II is a seven week intensive live-in program that provides therapeutic individual and group counselling.
 The program focuses on the following four key areas: sexual, spiritual, relationships and self.

 Young Adult Treatment (YAT) is a 90 day live-in program for women 18 – 24 years of age.
 It includes individual and group counselling, a life skills component, and a Family Counsellor for individual and family sessions.

-Phase III is a three month live-in program for women who have completed Aventa’s Phase II or Young Adult Treatment Program and require additional treatment to support their recovery.
+Phase III is a 14 week live-in program for women who have completed Aventa’s Phase II or Young Adult Treatment Program and require additional treatment to support their recovery.
 The program offers individual and group counselling with a strong educational and skill building component.

 The programs focus on building trauma awareness, increasing understanding of the connection between trauma, mental health and addiction, developing grounding, coping and relapse prevention skills.